ZhenyingZhu/StudyNotes/AIAndData.md

 - Can switch back to 4o
 - How large is the context?

+when going through a big list, it can lie.
+Thinking mode seems much better.

 Claude Opus is better for large scale, Sonnet is for shorter.

 ## Code